kelvinpurdom/MushroomPrediction/README.md

 - Data Source: kaggle dataset
 - Type of analysis: Building a Prediction model with a Random Forest Classifier.

+The aim of the project is to predict (using 14 parameters) whether a Mushroom is poisonous.
+I have tuned the Random Forest Classifier for the optimal hyperperameters to acheive a success rate of 99.9% accuracy.

 ![test](Mush.png)

 # Startup the project